ssh ipython notebook tunneling magic

 The problem: you have large datasets on a remote machine and want to

-use a jupyter
+use a jupyter notebook to

 interactively analyse your data.
 You could transfer the data to your